luke4051/SQL_Project_Data_Job_Analysis/README.md

 ### 5. Most Optimal Skills to Learn
-Combinig insights from demand and salary data, this query aimed to pinpoint skills that are both in high demand and have high salaries, offering a strategic focus for skill development.
+Combining insights from demand and salary data, this query aimed to pinpoint skills that are both in high demand and have high salaries, offering a strategic focus for skill development.

 ```sql
     select